Restore Your Gun Rights

 If you meet the above requirements, an attorney can help you restore your gun rights by petitioning the court and filing a motion to restore your gun rights.
 The attorney can petition the county circuit court where you live, filing a motion to restore your gun rights.
 The attorney must also serve a copy of the motion on the county sheriff located in the county in which you are filing.
-If a hearing is necessary, then you and the attorney must attend a hearing which will determine if you can get your rights back.
+If a hearing is necessary, then you and the Portland gun crimes attorney must attend a hearing which will determine if you can get your rights back.

 If you have been convicted of a felony and meet the listed requirements, then you should take advantage of the process for getting your gun rights back.
 Our Portland criminal defense law office can help.Set up your free initial consultation